 With an increasing amount of options comes more questions about how to compare the batteries: which is the best, or which one is right for you?
 One of the most important factors to consider when shopping for battery backup for your home is the depth of discharge (DoD).

 What does the depth of discharge (DoD) of a battery represent?

 A battery’s depth of discharge (DoD) indicates the percentage of the battery that has been discharged relative to the overall capacity of the battery.
-For example, if you have a Tesla Powerwall that holds 13.5 kilowatt-hours (kWh) of electricity, and you discharge 13 kWh, the DoD is approximately 96 percent.
+For example, if you have a LG Chem RESU that holds 9.3 kilowatt-hours (kWh) of electricity, and you discharge 8.8 kWh, the DoD is approximately 95 percent.

 The more frequently a battery is charged and discharged, the shorter its lifespan will be.
 It’s generally not recommend to discharge a battery entirely, as that dramatically shortens the useful life of the battery.
 Many battery manufacturers specify a maximum recommended DoD for optimal performance of the battery.

 For example, if the manufacturer of a 10 kWh battery recommends a maximum DoD of 80 percent, you shouldn’t use more than 8 kWh from the battery without recharging.
 You can see why DoD is an important factor to consider: a higher DoD means you can use more of the energy being stored in your battery.
 Many modern lithium ion batteries these days advertise a DoD of 100 percent.

 Your battery’s “cyclic life,” or the number of charge/discharge cycles in its useful life, depends on how much of the battery’s capacity you normally use.
 If you regularly discharge the batteries at a lower percentage amount, it will have more useful cycles than if you frequently drain the battery to its maximum DoD.
 For example, a battery may have 15,000 cycles at a DoD of 10 percent, but only 3,000 cycles at 80 percent DoD.